 Student success through leadership, character and performance.

 Look for quick links for parents and students, staff and potential staff, and community members and partners on our home page.
-Click on the tabs below for the offices within our District: Administration, Human Resources & Student Support Services, Teaching & Learning, and Operations, and Finance departments.
+Click on the tabs below for the offices within our District: Administration, Human Resources & Student Support Services, Teaching & Learning, Operations, and Finance.

 Click here for a copy of our organization chart you can view, download or print.

-Click here for links to key documents, including our Consolidated Needs Assessment, our District Improvement Plan, and our Family Engagement Plan.
+Click here for links to key documents, including the Consolidated Needs Assessment, District Improvement Plan, and Family Engagement Plan.

 Jackson County School System Central Office is located at 1660 Winder Highway – Jefferson, GA 30549 – adjacent to the Jackson County High School campus.